 Showing up on time.
 Sending typo-free emails.
 Following a dress code.
 This month, an often-unexpected management responsibility: providing employees with coaching and training on some basic job skills.

 This month's audio comes to you courtesy of Ashley Milne-Tyte's The Broad Experience, where I was fortunate to make a recent guest appearance.

 And, I don't read many pure business books.
-This time, some reasons to read one of the few that I actually recommend.
+This time, some reasons to read one of the few I actually recommend.